patrickjuchli/basic-ftp/README.md

 example();
 ```

 The example sets the client to be `verbose`.
 This will log out all communication, making it easier to spot an issue and address it.
 It's also a great way to learn about FTP.
-Why the setting is behind a property `.ftp` will be answered in the section about extending the library below.
+Why the setting is behind a property `.ftp` will be answered in the section about extending the library.

-Here is another example showing how to recursively remove all files and directories.
+Here is another example showing how to remove all files and directories recursively.
 It also shows that not all FTP commands are backed by a method.

 ```js
 async clearWorkingDir(client) {